ssseasonnn/Yasha/README.md

 # Yasha

-A DSL library for rendering RecyclerView and ViewPage.
+A DSL library for rendering RecyclerView and ViewPager.

 > *Read this in other languages: [中文](README.zh.md), [English](README.md), [Changelog](CHANGELOG.md)*